fuscata857/RINGCOIN/README.md

 ----------------

 Ringcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2.5 ~20 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ -  ~7,777,7777total coin
 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 77 coins per block 4 weeks only
- - 2016 blocks to retarget difficulty
+ -  to retarge2870000 coin t difficulty

-For more information, as well as an immediately useable, binary version of the Ringcoin client sofware, see http://www.ringcoin.org.
+Specially designed 6.5 carat diamond ring event!!!!!

+Start time: When the first 1000 node users break through Draw date: Currently undecided.
+Scheduled to be paid when a specific quantity is mined or purchased on the exchange.
+(Scheduled to be paid to those who achieve 777777 collected coins) Limited to the first time.
+Coins purchased from exchanges, not necessarily mined, are recognized as holdings)

+This coin is pre-mined and issued in 2 million units for developers and investors.

+A beautiful story with our coin!

+It will be remembered as a coin of promise to marry a loved one or to be with lovers.
+Our coin will independently collect and record such stories in the future and remember them as beautiful coins for all lovers and love.

+Our coin intentionally contains the most included number 7 in the source code.
+A special prize is given to those who look at the source code of our coin and guess how many 7s there are!

 License
 -------